 Through the Eye of a Needle

-For a camel to go through a small opening in the Jerusalem wall–the eye of the needle–the camel had to stripped of anything weighing him down, get on his knees.
-That is a great picture of what we must do to serve the Lord.
-Just like us, it is likely the camel needed to be pulled or pushed through to the goal.
+For a camel to go through a small opening in the Jerusalem wall – the eye of the needle, the camel had to be stripped of anything weighing him down and get on his knees.
+This is a great picture of what we must do to serve the Lord.
+However, just like us, it is likely the camel needed to be pulled or pushed through to the goal.

-The writer to the Hebrews expresses the same idea in Chapter 12: “let us lay aside every weight, … and let us run with endurance the race that is set before us.”
-In our Western cultures we have a lot of weights–busyness taking our time, endless opportunities taking our talent and stuff that will decay to drain our treasures.
+The writer to the Hebrews expresses the same idea in Chapter 12.
+“Let us lay aside every weight, … and let us run with endurance the race that is set before us.”
+In our Western cultures we have a lot of weights: busyness takes our time, endless opportunities take our talent, and stuff that will decay drains our treasures.

-Everyone that I have met that moved into missions from their career says the same thing, “I am having the time of my life.”
-Don’t miss the joy.
+Everyone I have met that moved into missions from their career says the same thing, “I am having the time of my life.”
+Don’t miss the joy!
 Register or login at MissionNext.org to see what the Lord sets before you.

 Nelson Malwitz, Founder